WA Democrats propose $16B for transportation, hoping to boost highways, transit and ferries

 The package includes $3 billion for transit service, half of which would go to local governments in the form of grants while the other half would go toward transit-focused capital projects.
 It also includes $1.2 billion for “active transportation models” such as safer routes to schools, bike and pedestrian safety programs and bike programs for students.
 Aurora Avenue in Seattle, one of the state’s deadliest stretches of road, would see $50 million in safety improvements.
 Another $50 million would be set aside for communities impacted by highway construction.

-To make transit service free for everyone under 18 will cost $36 million for the ferries and $12 million for Amtrak trains.
+To make transit service free for everyone 18 and under will cost $36 million for the ferries and $12 million for Amtrak trains.
 The total cost for local transit agencies is not yet clear, but will be a requirement to qualify for newly available state grants, said Courtney James of Liias’s office.

 The proposal includes $150 million for ultra-high-speed rail through Cascadia, which would go toward matching as much as $700 million in federal dollars.